varletjs/varlet/packages/varlet-ui/src/pagination/docs/en-US.md

 #### Size Option

-Use `showSizeChanger` hide size changer and use `sizeOption` prop set the number of `size` that can be chosen.
+Use `show-size-changer` hide size changer and use `size-option` prop set the number of `size` that can be chosen.

 ```vue
 import SizeOption from '../example/SizeOption.vue'